Patricia Janečková: Personal life

 Janečková married actor Vlastimil Burda in June 2023.

 Cancer diagnosis and death

 On 10 February 2022, Janečková announced on her Instagram page that she had been diagnosed with breast cancer and would take a career hiatus for an undetermined length of time.
 A fundraising concert was hosted in January 2023 by Radio Čas to support her treatment, featuring the well-known artists Čechomor, Martina and Lukáš Vlček, Hana Fialová and Tomáš Krpec.
 Janečková returned to the stage on 15 December 2022, performing the role of Esmeralda in Smetana's comic opera The Bartered Bride.
 Despite early signs of a successful treatment, Janečková died from the illness on 1 October 2023.
 She was 25.
+Her funeral mass was held at the Roman Catholic Church of the Holy Spirit in Zábřeh borough of Ostrava - Jih.
 She is buried in Ondrejský Cemetery in Bratislava.